 There are 2 other smaller receivers in the new Aventage line, the RX-A1040 (7.2 Channels) and the RX-A2040 (9.2 Channels).
-They offer all of the same features, with a smaller zone presence due to the smaller number of channels, as well as less watts per channel.
+They offer all of the same features, with a smaller zone presence due to the smaller number of channels, as well as fewer watts per channel.
 Which one you get depends on the needs of the room you are placing it in.
 In the end, there is no other future proofing than the ability to support more channels than you “currently” need.
 This leaves you breathing room for the future in case you want to add speakers or add sound to other rooms of your house via zones.

-We have included full specifications as well as a break down of features further below.
+We have included full specifications as well as a breakdown of features further below.

 Yamaha AV receivers are the perfect control centers for a home entertainment network.
 Their network functions include support for FLAC 96/24 (high quality lossless format), compatibility with Windows 7 and DLNA® 1.5 (for finding and playing digital sources) and WebBrowser Control from a PC or PDA.

 Certified products provide the best user experience and carry the Wi-Fi CERTIFIED™ logo, ensuring products meet industry-agreed requirements for interoperability, security, and reliability.
 Choosing Wi-Fi CERTIFIED products enables you to mix and match devices from different manufacturers without worry.
 All Wi-Fi CERTIFIED products deliver interoperability and industry-standard security.